Dr. Mark S. Schlissel is the 14th president of the University of Michigan and the first physician-scientist to lead the institution.

-President Schlissel previously was provost of Brown University, where he was responsible for all academic programmatic and budgetary functions within Brown’s schools and colleges, as well as the libraries, research institutes and centers.
+President Schlissel previously was provost of Brown University, where he was responsible for all academic programmatic and budgetary functions within Brown’s schools and colleges, as well as its libraries, research institutes and centers.

-President Schlissel began his career as a faculty member at the Johns Hopkins University School of Medicine in 1991, where he earned a number of awards and fellowships for his research and teaching.
-He moved to the Department of Molecular and Cell Biology at the University of California-Berkeley in 1999 as associate professor, advancing to full professor in 2002.
-He taught undergraduate and graduate courses in immunology as well as a large introductory course in biology for life science majors.
+President Schlissel began his career as a faculty member in 1991 at the Johns Hopkins University School of Medicine, where he earned a number of awards and fellowships for his research and teaching.
+He moved to the Department of Molecular and Cell Biology at the University of California-Berkeley in 1999 as associate professor, advancing to full professor in 2002, and serving as the department’s vice chair from 2002 to 2007.
+He taught undergraduate and graduate courses in immunology, as well as a large introductory course in biology for life science majors.

 His research has focused on the developmental biology of B lymphocytes, the cell type in the immune system that secretes antibodies.
 His work has contributed to a detailed understanding of genetic factors involved in the production of antibodies and how mistakes in that process can lead to leukemia and lymphoma.
-He is the author or co-author of over 100 scientific papers and has trained 21 successful doctoral candidates in his lab.
+He is the author or coauthor of more than 100 scientific papers and has trained 21 successful doctoral candidates in his lab.

 A native of Brooklyn, N.Y., President Schlissel is married to Monica Schwebs, an environmental and energy lawyer.
 They have four grown children.